 - FileHold service account name and password.
 This was created during your preparation for installing FileHold.

 - You will need to download the correct package for the version of FileHold you are running from the FileHold download server.
-This file will contain the two reports that come with FileHold and you can download the correct sample report file here for FileHold 14 and 15 with SQL 2005, SQL 2008, SQL 2012, or SQL 2014: http://download-filehold.com/FileHold09-SQL2008-Report.zip
+This file will contain the two reports that come with FileHold and you can download the correct sample report file here for FileHold 14 through 16 with SQL 2005 through 2019: http://download-filehold.com/FileHold09-SQL2008-Report.zip

 Installing the Reporting Services